 4 CSR 240-20.090 Fuel and Purchased Power Rate Adjustment Mechanisms

-PURPOSE: This proposed amendment modifies the definitions, structure, operation, and procedures relevant to the filing and processing of applications to allow fuel and purchased power costs and fuel-related revenues in an interim energy charge or a fuel adjustment clause which allow periodic rate adjustments outside general rate proceedings consistent with tariffs, commission orders and procedures that have been implemented since the effective date of the rule.
+PURPOSE: This proposed amendment modifies the definitions, structure, operation, and procedures relevant to the filing and processing of applications to allow fuel and purchased power costs and fuel-related revenues in an interim energy charge or a fuel adjustment clause and thereby allow periodic rate adjustments outside general rate proceedings consistent with tariffs, commission orders and procedures that have been implemented since the effective date of the rule.

-(1) This subsection defines various terms as used in this subsection
+(1) This subsection defines various terms as used in this rule:

-(A) Accumulation period means the time period set by the commission in the general rate proceeding over which historical fuel and purchased power costs and fuel-related revenues are accumulated for purpose of determining the actual net energy costs (ANEC);
+(A) "Accumulation period" means the time period set by the commission in the general rate proceeding over which historical fuel and purchased power costs and fuel-related revenues are accumulated for purpose of determining the actual net energy costs (ANEC);

-(B) Actual net energy costs (ANEC) means prudently incurred fuel and purchased power costs minus fuel-related revenues of a rate adjustment mechanism (RAM) during the accumulation period;
+(B) "Actual net energy costs (ANEC)" means prudently incurred fuel and purchased power costs minus fuel-related revenues of a rate adjustment mechanism (RAM) during the accumulation period;

-(C) Base energy costs means that part of the fuel and purchased power costs minus fuel-related revenues of a RAM that are included in base rates as determined by the commission in a general rate case and that when divided by kWh at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization, at the generator equals the base factor (BF);
+(C) "Base energy costs" means that part of the fuel and purchased power costs minus fuel-related revenues of a RAM that are included in base rates as determined by the commission in a general rate case, that when divided by kWh at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization at the generator, equals the base factor (BF);

-Base energy costs means the fuel and purchased power costs net of fuel-related revenues determined by the commission to be included in a RAM that are also included in the revenue requirement used to set base rates in a general rate case.
+"Base energy costs" means the fuel and purchased power costs net of fuel-related revenues determined by the commission to be included in a RAM that are also included in the revenue requirement used to set base rates in a general rate case.

-(D) Base factor (BF) means base energy costs per kWh at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization, at the generator which are established in a general rate proceeding, which may vary by season of the year, and which are included in the utility’s fuel adjustment clause (FAC);
+(D) "Base factor (BF)" means base energy costs per kWh at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization at the generator, which are established in a general rate proceeding, which may vary by season of the year, and which are included in the utility’s fuel adjustment clause (FAC);

-Base factor (BF) means the base energy costs per kWh at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization, at the generator.
+"Base factor (BF)" means the base energy costs per kWh at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization, at the generator.
 The base factor(s) shall be established in a general rate proceeding and may vary by season of the year;

-Base rates mean the tariffed rates that do not change between general rate proceedings;
+"Base rates" mean the tariffed rates that do not change between general rate proceedings;

-(E) Chapter 22 filings mean an electric utility’s most recent 4 CSR 240-22 Electric Utility Resource Planning triennial compliance filing and most recent annual update report to that triennial compliance filing, if any, to which staff and other parties to the utility’s resource planning case have filed their reports or comments;
+(E) "Chapter 22 filings" mean an electric utility’s most recent 4 CSR 240-22 Electric Utility Resource Planning triennial compliance filing and any annual update report to that triennial compliance filing, staff and other parties to the utility’s resource planning case reports or comments, utility responses, and all related commission orders;

-(H) Electric utility or utility means electrical corporation as defined in section 386.020, RSMo, subject to commission regulation pursuant to Chapters 386 and 393, RSMo;
+(H) "Electric utility" or "utility" means electrical corporation as defined in section 386.020, RSMo, subject to commission regulation pursuant to Chapters 386 and 393, RSMo;

-I) FAC charge means the positive or negative dollar amount on each utility customer’s bill, which in the aggregate is to recover from or return to customers the fuel and purchased power adjustment (FPA) amount;
+I) "FAC charge" means the positive or negative dollar amount on each utility customer’s bill, which in the aggregate is to recover from or return to customers the fuel and purchased power adjustment (FPA) amount;

-(J) Fuel adjustment clause (FAC) means a mechanism established in a general rate proceeding which is designed to recover from or return to customers the fuel and purchased power adjustment (FPA) amounts through periodic changes to the fuel adjustment rates made outside a general rate proceeding;
+(J) "Fuel adjustment clause (FAC)" means a mechanism established in a general rate proceeding which is designed to recover from or return to customers the fuel and purchased power adjustment (FPA) amounts through periodic changes to the fuel adjustment rates made outside a general rate proceeding;